nickcharlton/talks/maintaining-open-source/presentation.md

 the project.
 Perhaps that might change in the future, and that's okay too.

-^ Jessie Frazzelle has a great post on this where she talks about ways to close issues: ego stoke and close, close early, push to try again, taking over their patch.
+^ Jessie Frazzelle has a great post on this where she talks about ways to close issues: the ego stoke and close, close early, push to try again, taking over their patch.

 ---